m4rCsi/csi-xen-orchestra-driver/docs/storage-repositories.md

 # Storage Repositories

+> [!TIP]
+> See [XCP-ng Documentation: Storage in XCP-ng](https://docs.xcp-ng.org/storage/) for details about how Storage works in XCP-ng.

 This driver can create and attach volumes in specific Xen Orchestra Storage Repositories (SRs).
-It works with both shared and local SRs.
 You select SRs through your StorageClass parameters in one of two ways:

 - Exact SR selection with `srUUID`
 - Set-based SR selection with `srsWithTag`